giachello/pybeoplay/README.md

 Beoplay python wrapper to integrate B&amp;O speakers/TVs to Python

 API wrapped to an object that can be used with to read the state and control BeoPlay devices.
+It includes both methods for blocking calls, and async calls with callbacks.

 Currently gets the following attributes:
 - volume